h1romas4/nts1mkii-rust-wave/README.md

  854:	00000610 	andeq	r0, r0, r0, lsl r6       ; 0x610 -->
 ```

-Rust & arm-none-eabi-ld ver: Does not work
+### Rust & arm-none-eabi-ld ver

+Does not work.

+For some reason, it becomes out of bounds.
+Late binaries are overwritten in the next section.
+Passing the `--long-plt` option to linker fixes it, but not sure if it is correct.

 ```asm
 000005c0 <osc_white@plt>: